On your way through the Generic Extractor tutorial, you have learned about

 sub-resource too:

-The question is what to put in the dataField
+the question is what to put in the Data Selector

 like in the above configuration and run it, you will obtain a table like this:

-This is definitely not what you expected.
+This is not what you expected.
 Instead of obtaining the campaign content, you

 got the _links

-property from the response.
-This is because Generic Extractor automatically
+property from the response because Generic Extractor automatically

 picks an array in the response.
 To get the entire response as a single table record, set dataField